Activation Quantization of Vision Encoders Needs Prefixing Registers: Visualization of Curated Prefix Tokens

-In \cref{fig:reg_tokens}, we visualize the top 5 prefix tokens ranked by their effectiveness, as measured by zero-shot classification accuracy on ImageNet-1k.
-The results are consistent with prior findings~\citep{darcet2024vision, jiang2025vision}, revealing that the searched register tokens are located in background regions.
-We find that the searched register tokens commonly correspond to low-frequency regions surrounded by semantically uninformative patches.
+In \cref{fig:reg_tokens}, we visualize the top 5 prefix tokens selected by the method described in \cref{ssec:curating}, ranked by their effectiveness under quantization as measured by W8A8 zero-shot classification accuracy on ImageNet-1k.
+The results are consistent with prior findings~\cite{darcet2024vision, jiang2025vision}, revealing that the register tokens are located in background regions.
+We find that the selected register tokens commonly correspond to low-frequency regions surrounded by semantically uninformative patches.